This course is now closed for bookings.

-During this course, you will learn skills to confidently identify a variety of mammal and bird activity when you are out in the field.
+During this introductory course, you will learn skills to confidently identify a variety of mammal and bird activities when you are out in the field.
 The course will begin by covering the physical appearance and ID features of a track, and then move onto feeding signs, homes, and droppings, and finally an introduction to master listing, leaving you with an introduction to the world of track identification.
+This course will give you the confidence to progress your learning and move on to courses looking more in-depth at specific tracks and signs identification.

 This is a 2-week online course covering 1 extended topic, for which you will complete a variety of online resources and activities.
-As an extended topic, this course will have two interactive Zoom workshops with an expert tutor to complement the content.
+Each topic is then concluded with an interactive Zoom workshop to complement the content.

 Wildlife enthusiast and beginners will explore the techniques in animal tracking through this extended topic: